Ukraine

 Winterization and Non-Food Items (NFIs)

-As attacks on Ukraine’s energy infrastructure persisted in 2023, Project HOPE delivered 234 generators to 128 facilities — including hospitals and shelters for internally-displaced people — to restore essential services for Ukrainians across the country.
-And to mitigate the impact of harsh winter conditions, Project HOPE distributed over 88,000 winterization NFIs, including electrical heaters, bedding, thermal clothing, and solid fuel.
+Previously, Project HOPE has delivered 234 generators to 128 facilities — including hospitals and shelters for internally-displaced people — to restore essential services for Ukrainians across the country.
+And to mitigate the impact of harsh winter conditions, Project HOPE has distributed over 89,000 winterization NFIs, including electrical heaters, bedding, thermal clothing, and solid fuel.

 Reconstruction and Rehabilitation of Health Facilities